shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 Note: the command above may run for 30 minutes or more.

 If you don't have MacPorts install, I recommend you skip this step.
 Installing Wine can be a challenging process due to the number of dependencies it has.
 Homebrew can also be used to install Wine.

+## Troubleshooting

+* Make sure you are executing the command in the correct directory.
+Nearly all issues are a result of this.